Explore the startling, sublime, surreal, and exquisite landscapes of Joshua Tree and Death Valley as you head deep into the heart of these two parks.

 DAY 2: JOSHUA TREE NATIONAL PARK: With a full day to enjoy Joshua Tree, we’re able to access the furthest reaches of the park.
 Larger than the state of Rhode Island, Joshua Tree National Park contains over 400,000 acres of designated Mojave Desert wilderness.
 Guide’s choice options for the day’s exploring include a dirt road excursion to Covington Falls, various hikes, and Keys View.
 After dinner enjoy a night of star-gazing from the beautifully dark Joshua Tree landscape.

 DAY 3: MOJAVE DESERT TO DEATH VALLEY: The day’s travels lead through the desert of the Mojave National Preserve on the way to Death Valley.
 We’ll split up the drive with a short hike near Mojave in the Preserve, about halfway between Joshua Tree and Death Valley.
 There’s a surprising abundance of life here, and striking views.
-The day ends as you check in to your fantastic accommodations at the Inn at Furnace Creek.
-Stroll the palm gardens, or take a dip in the spring-fed pool, before dinner.
+The day ends as you check in to your fantastic accommodations at The Inn at Death Valley.
+Stroll the palm gardens, or take a dip in the spring-fed pool before dinner.